 Who We Are

 The OneFlorida Clinical Research Consortium is a collaboration among researchers, clinicians and patients in Florida to create an enduring infrastructure for a wide range of health research, including pragmatic clinical trials, comparative effectiveness research, implementation science studies, observational research, and cohort discovery.
 Consortium partners include the University of Florida, Florida State University, the University of Miami, and the University of South Florida, along with the four universities’ affiliated health systems and practices.
-Other partners include AdventHealth (Orlando), Tallahassee Memorial HealthCare, Tampa General Hospital, Bond Community Health IT (Tallahassee), Nicklaus Children’s Hospital (Miami), Capital Health Plan (Tallahassee), and the Florida Agency for Health Care Administration, which oversees the Florida Medicaid Program.
+Other partners include AdventHealth (Orlando), Tallahassee Memorial HealthCare, Tampa General Hospital, Bond Community Health (Tallahassee), Community Health IT (Kennedy Space Center), Nicklaus Children’s Hospital (Miami), Capital Health Plan (Tallahassee), and the Florida Agency for Health Care Administration, which oversees the Florida Medicaid Program.

 OneFlorida partners are committed to conducting stakeholder-engaged research in partnership with health systems, clinicians, patients, payers, policymakers and communities.
 Our partners strive for efficiency, offering multiple approaches and tools to facilitate health care research for today’s complex health issues.
 Consortium partners also ensure that lessons from research conducted in the state’s diverse settings are systematically captured and translated back into improved health, health care and health policy for Floridians.